grucloud/bau/bau-ui/README.md

 # BauUI

-A component library for built with Bau,
+A component library built with Bau.

-The library provides 25+ components such as button, input, tabs, tree etc ...
+The library provides 40+ components such as button, input, tabs, tree etc ...

 Visit the [bau-ui website](https://grucloud.github.io/bau/bau-ui/) to see the component gallery.